serdg0/Newsweek-design/README.md

 # Newsweek Page Clone Website

-This repository contains a clone system of the Mint Signup Page [Website](https://www.newsweek.com/)
+This repository contains a clone system of the Newsweek homepage: [Website](https://www.newsweek.com/)
 Used:

 * HTML